Isotope supplier Nordion to go private in $727 million deal

 The Canadian government said earlier on Friday it would remove the 25-percent foreign investment cap on Nordion in cases that are deemed to be of net benefit to Canada, under legislation introduced on Friday.

-Spokespersons for Industry Minister James Moore, who would have to approve the purchase for it to go forward, did not immediately respond to queries as to whether Moore knew of Sterigenics’ interest before the bill was introduced or whether he considered its takeover was of net benefit to Canada.
+Industry Minister James Moore would have to approve the purchase for it to go forward.
+Asked if the minister would consider its takeover to be of net benefit to Canada, Moore spokesman Jake Enwright noted the government has a procedure for dealing with such offers.

+“Our government’s balanced approach ensures that foreign investment transactions are reviewed on their merits based on the long-term interests of the Canadian economy,” he said in an e-mail.

-Deerfield, Illinois-based Sterigenics provides outsourced contract sterilization services to the medical, pharmaceuticals, food safety and specialty materials industries.
+Deerfield, Illinois-based Sterigenics provides outsourced contract sterilization services to the medical, pharmaceuticals, food safety and other industries.

 “Our focus is to ensure a stable long-term source of Cobalt-60 that will maintain customer confidence in the future availability and growth of gamma sterilization,” said Michael Mulhern, chief executive of Sterigenics.